What is the Second Chance Matric Programme?

 With a good amount of research you will find many free and accessible online programmes to assist you with your rewrite.

-Unfortunately the applications to rewrite matric for 2021 is closed but for more information on the Second Chance Programme click here.
+More information on the Second Chance Programme click here.
 They offer resources and information that will assist you in your academic success.

 Most popular articles today